WoozyMasta/metricz/CONFIG.md

 consider disabling specific modules:

 * `disabled_metrics.transports`
-  (Reduces churn significantly on heavy modded servers)
+  Reduces churn significantly on heavy modded servers.
 * `disabled_metrics.players`
-  (If you don't need individual player vitals history)
+  If you don't need individual player vitals history.
 * `disabled_metrics.weapons`
-  (If you have a lot of modded weapons, otherwise a series is created for each type)
+  If you have a lot of modded weapons, otherwise a series is created for each type.
-* `disabled_metrics.hits` and `disabled_metrics.kills`
+* `disabled_metrics.hits` / `disabled_metrics.kills`
-  (If you have a lot of modded weapon and ammo or modified `AttackType` AI, otherwise a series is created for each type)
+  If you have a lot of modded weapon/ammo types.

 ### Recommended TSDB